 The application period opens on the 5th of May and closes on the 30th of June.
-The stipends will be awarded on the 15th of October, and the money are disposable until December following year.
+The stipends will be awarded mid-October, and the money are disposable until December following year.

 Note that no transfer of funds is made directly to the scholar.
 As the funds are used within the Core Facilities, the costs are deducted from the grant.

 Received applications will be evaluated and ranked by expert group appointed by members of the Sahlgrenska Academy's Council for Core Facilities.
 Rules for bias are applied, and bias is defined for these scholarships as ongoing or previous cooperation with the applicant or his/her supervisor (time limit 5 years).
 Delicacy disqualification is defined as for other government agencies.
 The fact that the evaluator in question is in the same department as the applicant is therefore not regarded as a bias/disqualification.
 When prioritizing submitted applications, these will be graded on a scale of 1-5 according to the following criteria:

 - Medical relevance

 - Delivered report (on renewed application)

 Decisions on granted applications are taken by the Sahlgrenska Academy's Council for Core Facilities based on the recommendation of the expert group's overall assessments.